The Script Timer control lets you execute a script after a certain amount of time. This can be done once or continuously.

 By the first click on the ScriptTimer it will be started.
 A second click on it stops it again.

 To create a Script Timer widget choose "Widgets > Buttons > Script Timer".
 The mouse cursor changes to a crosshairs icon, indicating the create mode.
-With a left-click anywhere on the empty main background window you add the selected widget to the current page.
-Left-click again if you like to add one more.
+Each left-click adds the selected widget to the current page.
 To quit the create mode, you can switch to the run mode with [F8], where you can use all widgets.
 Most widgets however need to be set up first.